PFSA President Gawie Hugo goes Stamping in London

 This collection will be the subject of an article on this website shortly.
 Mike Haley has agreed in principle to the Edgar Kinsey Aerophilately collection being displayed at the next Kenilworth SACS meeting in 2025 subject to his business commitments.

 I was hoping to surprise Gawie with this little bit of Saturday afternoon pub aerophilately.
 I believe I succeeded in delighting him.
 We parted with him expressing the view that it had been a good day and that he had seen something very special.
-SACS and the President of the PFSA now have more in common than before we met.
+SACS and the PFSA now have more in common than before we met.
+I enjoyed the day.
+It was a good lark.

 My next meeting is with Adel Bulpitt, President Pretoria Philatelic Society, who arrives in Cambridge on Friday to join us at the SACS Letchworth meeting the next day, Saturday 28th September.
 What magic awaits?
 I will keep you posted.
 (Electronically, of course!)